gsoft-inc/wl-squide/docs/getting-started/default.md

 We have built this shell to facilitate the adoption of federated applications at [Workleap](https://workleap.com/) by **enforcing patterns** that we believe will help feature teams successfully implement a distributed architecture.

-The shell itself is a lightweight [API layer](/references) built on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) and [React Router](https://reactrouter.com), with the goal of maximizing the strength of both libraries while interfering as little as possible with their functionality.
+The shell itself is a lightweight [API layer](/references) built on top of [Module Federation](https://webpack.js.org/concepts/module-federation/) and [React Router](https://reactrouter.com), with the goal of maximizing the strength of both libraries while interfering as little as possible with their functionality.

-### Webpack Module Federation
+### Module Federation

 We have identified **2 major challenges** with frontend federated applications:
 - How can we prevent loading the same large dependencies twice when switching between *modules*?
 - How can we offer a cohesive experience that doesn't feel *modular*?

-To address the first challenge, we believe that [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) provides a solution by offering a mecanism capable of **deduping common dependencies** shared **between** the **host** application and the **remote** modules at runtime.
+To address the first challenge, we believe that [Module Federation](https://webpack.js.org/concepts/module-federation/) provides a solution by offering a mecanism capable of **deduping common dependencies** shared **between** the **host** application and the **remote** modules at runtime.

 With this mecanism in place, all federated parts of an application can now be loaded in the same [browsing context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) instead of nested browsing contexts such as [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 By sharing the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)), federated parts now **form a unified and cohesive single application**, addressing the second challenge.

-With Webpack Module Federation, we believe that we can develop federated applications that provide the same user experience as monolithic applications :rocket:
+With Module Federation, we believe that we can develop federated applications that provide the same user experience as monolithic applications :rocket:

 ### React Router